manuelbomi/Data-Engineering---ETL-Data-Pipelines-with-Bash-and-Airflow/README.md

 * Load the transformed data into the staging area

 ## Apache Airflow Installation
-To install Airflow on Ubuntu or Centos OS, first set up the Airflow home from your command line.
-Use the following command:

-* $ export AIRFLOW_HOME=~/airflow

-Detailed information regarding installation could be found here: https://github.com/apache/airflow
+Detailed information regarding Apache Airflow installation on Ubuntu, CentOS or WSL on Windows could be found here: https://github.com/apache/airflow .
+However, a concise summary regarding the installation of Airflow is provided below.

-Install Apache Airflow:
+To install Apache Airflow:

 * $ pip install apache-airflow  (use pip3 if pip did not work)